 Code language: Swift (swift)

-Note that since state values are local to the enclosing view they should be declared as private properties.
+Since state values are local to the enclosing view, they should be declared as private properties.

-Every change to a state property value is a signal to SwiftUI that the view hierarchy within which the property is declared needs to be re-rendered.
-This involves rapidly recreating and displaying all of the views in the hierarchy.
-This, in turn, has the effect of ensuring that any views that rely on the property in some way are updated to reflect the latest value.
+Every change to a state property value signals to SwiftUI that the view hierarchy within which the property is declared needs to be re-rendered.
+This involves rapidly recreating and displaying all of the views in the hierarchy, which, in turn, ensures that any views that rely on the property in some way are updated to reflect the latest value.

 Once declared, bindings can be established between state properties and the views contained in the layout.
-Changes within views that reference the binding are then automatically reflected in the corresponding state property.
+Changes within views referencing the binding are then automatically reflected in the corresponding state property.
 A binding could, for example, be established between a Toggle view and the Boolean wifiEnabled property declared above.
-Whenever the user switches the toggle, SwiftUI will automatically update the state property to match the new toggle setting.
+SwiftUI automatically updates the state property to match the new toggle setting whenever the user switches the toggle.

 A binding to a state property is implemented by prefixing the property name with a ‘$’ sign.
 In the following example, a TextField view establishes a binding to the userName state property to use as the storage for text entered by the user: